Student Behavior Policy

 "What is the 'Student Behavior Policy' we will be asked to agree to and support?"

-The Student Behavior Policy that applies to the live online classes and the one-on-one guided courses is as follows.
+The Student Behavior Policy that applies to the live online classes and the use of the STAA Student Zone is included on this webpage.
 All students and teaching-parents are asked to read and confirm that they will actively promote the Student Behavior Policy in live conversations and on the STAA Student Zone.

 Safety and Conduct